 Winters, TX 79567

-The last match of each eligibility year will be USA Shooting Nationals.
-The hs All-American nominees will be presented at the USA Shooting Nationals match for the current year.
-All forms must be completed, signed and received by May 31, 2018.
-If you will be competing at USA Shooting Nationals those scores will be recorded by ELEY and will be calculated into your average.
+The last match of each eligibility year will be fired prior to the August 15th submission deadline.
+The hs All-American awardees will be announced in the fall and presented their awards at the USA Shooting National Junior Olympic Rifle Championship match of the following spring in order to optimize peer recognition.
+All forms must be completed, signed and received by August 15, 2022.
 Please do not leave any fields blank.
-If additional space is needed please use an additional form.
+If additional space is needed, please use an additional form.
 All scores fired from the eligible matches MUST be recorded.

 Committee and contact info